Practice: Bankruptcy, Restructuring, and Creditors’ Rights

 Zach represents clients in complex corporate reorganizations and distressed asset sales in court-supervised processes and out-of-court restructurings – principally those involving balance sheet, environmental, labor, and mass tort litigation issues throughout a wide variety of industries, including agriculture, alternative investments, construction, energy, health care, hospitality, manufacturing, telecommunications, and transportation.

-Elizabeth Fast is a partner at Spencer Fane in the Banking and Financial Services group.
-For more than 20 years, she has been counseling banks, holding companies and other financial institutions on legal, regulatory, and compliance matters.
+Elizabeth Fast is a retired partner at Spencer Fane in the Banking and Financial Services group.
+For more than 40 years, she has been counseling banks, holding companies and other financial institutions on legal, regulatory, and compliance matters.

 Scott Goldstein’s practice concentrates in the areas of bankruptcy and reorganization for businesses, representation of secured creditors and creditors’ committees in workouts and bankruptcies, and bond default situations both in federal and state court.